tlanettepollard/TodoList-with-DND/codenotes.md

 ### 03/30/2022
 Good morning.
 Trying to DND again.
 I was able to add the code without getting console errors.
 However, the dragged item won't stay in the placeholder.

+### 01/08/2023
+Happy New Year!
+It has been a long time since I've worked on this project.
+I did get my React Nanodegree from Udacity.
+It's time for me to keep my skills current.
+The last time I worked on this project, my dragged item wouldn't stay in the place where I dragged it to.
 ---

 Code holder